 Control weeds in wheat stubble before they set seed

 Because of the excessively wet weather in May, among other reasons, many fields of wheat stubble in Kansas have rather large broadleaf and grassy weeds actively growing at this time.
+Also, where there was extensive hail damage, weeds may be growing quickly now in bare areas of the fields.
 These weeds are utilizing moisture and nutrients that would be available for a subsequent crop.
 It is a good idea to control these weeds while there is moisture and active growth, and before they set seed.

-Kochia and Russian thistle are daylength sensitive and will begin to flower toward the end of July and into August, thus will need to be controlled very shortly.
-Controlling kochia and Russian thistle by mid-July July is very important to prevent seed production.
+Kochia and Russian thistle are daylength sensitive and will begin to flower toward the end of July and into August, thus will need to be controlled before then.
+Controlling kochia and Russian thistle by mid-July is very important to prevent seed production.

-Weeds growing now in wheat stubble fields, without crop competition, set ample seed -- which will be likely to cause a problem in following crops.
-It is especially important to prevent seed production from happening on fields that will be planted to crops with limited options for weed control, such as grain sorghum, sunflower, or annual forages.
-It is especially difficult to control broadleaf weeds in sunflower and grassy weeds in sorghum that emerge after crop emergence.
-Preventing weed seed production ahead of these crops is essential.
+Weeds growing now in wheat stubble fields, without crop competition, set ample seed -- which will result in weed problems for the following crops.
+It is especially important to prevent weed seed production on fields that will be planted to crops with limited herbicide options for weed control, such as grain sorghum, sunflower, or annual forages.
+It is especially difficult to control broadleaf weeds in sunflower and grassy weeds in sorghum or annual forages when the weeds emerge after crop emergence.
+Preventing weed seed production ahead of growing these crops is a key component to a successful weed control program.
 Seed of some weed species can remain viable for several years, so allowing weeds to produce seed can create weed problems for multiple years.

-If the field will be planted to Roundup Ready corn or soybeans, producers may decide they can just wait and control any weed and grass seed that form now and emerge next season with a postemergence application of glyphosate in the corn or soybeans.
-However, with the increasing concerns over the development of glyphosate-resistant weeds, kochia, Palmer amaranth, and waterhemp, it would be far better to control these weeds now in wheat stubble.
-That way, other herbicides with a different mode of action can be tank-mixed with glyphosate to ensure adequate control.
+If the field will be planted to Roundup Ready corn or soybeans, producers may decide they can just wait and not control the weeds, allowing weed seeds to form and assuming the weeds that emerge next season can be controlled with a postemergence application of glyphosate in the corn or soybeans.
+However, with the increasing concerns over the development of glyphosate-resistant weeds, kochia, Palmer amaranth, waterhemp, and marestail, it would be far better to control these weeds now in wheat stubble.
+That way, herbicides with a different mode of action can be tank-mixed with glyphosate, or burndown herbicides other than glyphosate may be used to ensure adequate control of glyphosate-resistant weeds.

-Producers should control weeds in wheat stubble fields by applying the full labeled rate of glyphosate with the proper rate of ammonium sulfate additive.
+To control weeds in wheat stubble fields, producers should start by applying the full labeled rate of glyphosate with the proper rate of ammonium sulfate additive.
 As mentioned, it is also a good idea to add 2,4-D or dicamba (unless there is cotton or other susceptible crops in the area) to the glyphosate.
-Do not apply the growth regulator herbicides around cotton.
-Tank mixes of glyphosate and either 2,4-D or dicamba will help control weeds that are difficult to control with glyphosate alone, and will help reduce the chances of developing glyphosate-tolerant weed populations.
+Adding dicamba to a tank mixture containing AMS will increase the volatility of dicamba.
+Do not apply growth regulator herbicides around cotton.
+Tank mixes of glyphosate and either 2,4-D or dicamba will help control weeds that are difficult to control with glyphosate alone, and will help reduce the chances of developing glyphosate-resistant weed populations.

-If wheat is to be planted this fall, do not use atrazine or metribuzin in the tank mix.
-We observed significant injury to wheat in the spring of 2015 following a July 2014 application of 3/8 lb ai metribuzin tankmixed with gramoxone (Figure 1).
+If wheat is to be planted this fall, do not use atrazine or metribuzin in the tankmixture.
+We observed significant injury to wheat in the spring of 2015 following a July 2014 application of 3/8 lb ai metribuzin tankmixed with Gramoxone (Figure 1).
 Perhaps utilizing Sharpen would be a safer and better option if the field is to be returned to wheat.
 Sharpen can be used in other tank mixtures and could help control glyphosate-resistant kochia.

 Figure 1.
 Metribuzin applied with Gramoxone on fallow July 2014.
 Wheat planted October 2014 and injury observed only during the spring (untreated areas are greener).
 Photo by Curtis Thompson, K-State Research and Extension.